rrickgauer/NIU-Undergrad/README.md

 ### CSCI-470: *Programming in Java*
 Intermediate-level course in object-oriented programming in Java, including multi-threading, graphical applets, and Internet-based distributed client-server database applications.
 Extensive laboratory work.

-## Additional courses currently completed/taking
-### CSCI-330: *Unix Systems and Networks*
-UNIX system usage and commands.
-Shell script programming.
-Network programming concepts and protocols.
-System call level and basic network programming in C++.
-Extensive laboratory work.

-### CSCI-466: *Databases*
-Software development in a representative current database system.
-Extensive laboratory work.

-### CSCI-467: *Intro to Software Engineering*
-Phases of the systems development life cycle and the tools used by the analyst in planning, specifying, and implementing a complex computer-based system.
-Related topics include documentation standards, interaction with users, and design of interfaces.
-Assignments include at least one major group project.